dadangnh/Open-Music-Api/README.md

 Dicoding Open Music API Submission (2022 version).

+Every submission (v1/v2/v3) will have own tag and branch.

 ## Canonical source

 The canonical source of Open Music API where all development takes place